-$(R_G \text{ was fixed at } 4 \times 10^{-4} s^{-1} \text{ to set a biologically realistic degradation rate scale}).$
+(R_G was fixed at 4×10^{-4} s-1 to set a biologically realistic degradation rate scale).

 Varying initial parameters yields many local optima $\vec{\theta}^$ at which the input signal may be encoded differently in the output distributions P(G|i).
-For example, two optimally informative solutions are shown in Figure 1B for the network in Figure 1A.
-Intuitively, maximizing mutual information has resulted in sets of distributions that are well separated, such that knowledge of the output G would leave little ambiguity about the original input state i.
+For example, two optimally informative solutions are shown in Fig. 1b for the network in Fig. 1a.
+Intuitively, maximising mutual information has resulted in sets of distributions that are well separated, such that knowledge of the output G would leave little ambiguity about the original input state i.
 We point out, however, that the ordering of the output distributions is different between the two solutions, meaning that the network is performing two different functions at two different points in parameter space.
 The relationship between diversity of such functions and exploration of parameters is crucial to the discussion of evolvability; in the next section we develop a quantitative measure of evolvability in the context of this system.

-Quantifying evolvability
+1.2 Quantifying evolvability

-As seen in several experimental and numerical studies [4, 5, 6, 7], and in data from the model described above, a single regulatory network can perform different functions simply by varying its biochemical parameters.
+As seen in several experimental and numerical studies [4-7], and in data from the model described above, a single regulatory network can perform different functions simply by varying its biochemical parameters.
 Intuitively, a network should be deemed more evolvable if it is able to access a richer diversity of its functions with smaller changes in its parameters.
 Quantification of this concept requires definitions of both parametric and functional change.

-As in Barkai et al. [30], we characterize the magnitude of the parametric change in going from one model solution to another by calculating fold-changes in the model parameters.
-Specifically, we define a parameter distance $\Delta\theta$ between two solutions as the Euclidean distance in the logs of the parameters, where |k| = 15 is the number of parameters.
-Under this definition, equal fold-changes in each parameter constitute equal contributions to $\Delta \theta$ (for scale, the doubling of one parameter corresponds to $\Delta \theta = 1$ ).
+As in Barkai et al. [30], we characterise the magnitude of the parametric change in going from one model solution to another by calculating fold changes in the model parameters.
+Specifically, we define a parameter distance $\Delta\theta$ between two solutions as the Euclidean distance in the logs of the parameters where |k|=15 is the number of parameters.
+Under this definition, equal fold changes in each parameter constitute equal contributions to $\Delta\theta$ (for scale, the doubling of one parameter corresponds to $\Delta\theta=1$).
+We note that although this definition is motivated by published work [30], it is only one of a number of possible definitions of parameter distance, and the results herein should be interpreted within this context.